Off-Campus Experience

 Petition to Substitute a Class for the OCE

-To petition to substitute an additional Functional Area or Geographic Concentration class for the OCE, fill out this petition and submit it to your IAFS advisor.
+To petition to substitute an additional Functional Area or Geographic Concentration class for the OCE, and submit it to your IAFS advisor.
 Submission deadlines are:

 • November 1st - May graduates